-New Babies

-Brian Peter, new son of Mr, and Mrs. John Vachon, 18-C Crescent rd., was born October 3 at the Greenbelt Hospital.
-Mr. and Mrs. George C. Ve-dora of College Park announce the birth of their daughter, Edith Margaret, September 30, at the Greenbelt Hospital.
-Mr. and Mrs. Sidncy Beattie of Washington, D. C., are the parents of a baby boy, born at the Greenof a baby boy, born at the Green-belt Hospital.
+New Babies Brian Peter, new son of Mr. and Mrs. John Vachon, 18-C Crescent rd., was born October 3 at the Greenbelt Hospital.
+Mr. and Mrs. George C. Vedora of College Park announce the birth of their daughter, Edith Margaret, September 30, at the Greenbelt Hospital.
+Mr. and Mrs. Sidncy Beattie of Washington, D. C., are the parents of a baby boy, born at the Greener of a baby boy, born at the Green-belt Hospital.
 The baby was born October 2 and has been named Kirk Preston.

-Woman's Guild
+Woman's Guild The Woman's Guild is sending out its last call for the Greenbelt Cook Book.
+If you have any good recipes see or phone Mis.
+Miles.
+A. Bonnar, 35-G Ridge Rd., or Mrs. Fred De Jager, 58-L, Crescent-Rd.
+Here, Kitty, Kitty!

 Lovers of canned salmon have reason to rejoice.
-The largest catch of chinook salmon in 30 years-5,000,000 pounds in the first three days of the fall season -was announced recently.
-This big catch should mean at least a partial and to the short selling both at wholesale and re-tail.
-The difference between red sal-mon, pink salmon, and chum sal-mon, is first of all one of price.
-Red salmon retails for two to three times as much as chum sal-mon, while pink salmon comes in between the two extremes.
-There are five principal kinds of salmon canned: chinook, sock-eve, coho, pink, and chum salmon.
+The largest catch of chinook salmon in 30 years-5,000,000 pounds in the first three days of the fall season-was announced recently.
+This big catch should mean at least a partial and to the short.

-This big catch should mean at least a partial end to the short-age caused by increased consumer demand plus huge government buying.
-It should also mean a drop from the steep prices at which salmon has recently been selling both at wholesale and re-tail eye, coho, pink, and chum salmon.
-Chinook and sockeye contain more oil than the other kinds of salmon, have a more delicate fla-vor, take longer to mature, are less plentiful, and cost more.
-Sock-eye is red, while chinook ranges in color from red to white.
-Usually chinook salmon is sold under that chinook salmon is sold under that name.

-though it contains less oil than chimook, sockeye, or coho.
-It is much more plentiful than the red varieties and sells for considerchum, comes from the dog salmon.
+Into big catch should mean at least a partial end to the shortage caused by increased consumer demand plus huge government buying.
+It should also mean a drop from the steep prices at which salmon has recently been selling both at wholesale and retail selling both at wholesale and retail.

+The difference between red salmon, pink salmon, and chum salmon, is first of all one of price.
+Red salmon retails for two to three times as much as chum salmon, while pink salmon comes in between the two extremes.
+There are five principal kinds of salmon canned: chinook, sockeye, coho, pink, and chum salmon. eye, coho, pink, and chum salmon.
+Chinook and sockeye contain more oil than the other kinds of salmon, have a more delicate flavor, take longer to mature, are less plentiful, and cost more.
+Sockeye is red, while chinook ranges in color from red to white.
+Usually chinook salmon is sold under that chinook salmon is sold under that cohe is a silver salmon that stands in color, flavor, and oil content somewhere between red and pink salmon.
+The humpback is the source of pink salmon.
+It, too, has a delicate flavor and a flaky texture, though it contains less oil than though it contains less oil than chinook, sockeye, or coho.
+It is much more plentiful than the red varieties and sells for consider- Least expensive canned salmon, chum, comes from the dog salmon.
 Canned, it is whitish in color and considerably less oily than the other varieties.

-Despite the difference in oili-ness, the salmons are approxi-mately equal in food value, and are all good sources of Vitamins A and D and of protein.
-When you prepare salmon, it's impor-tant to remember that there are valuable vitamins in the liquid; don't pour it off don't pour it off.

-Prince Georges County Woman's Clubs to Celebrate Silver Anniversary
+Despite the difference in oiliness, the salmons are approximately equal in food value, and are all good sources of Vitamins A and D and of protein.
+When you prepare salmon, it's important to remember that there are valuable vitamins in the liquid; don't pour it off don't pour it off.
+Prince Georges County Woman's Clubs to Celebrate Silver Anniversary The Prince Georges County Woman's Clubs will celebrate their 25th anniversary at the county semi-annual meeting to be held at the University of Maryland, October 31, 1941, from 10 a.m. to 3 p.m.
+A 75 cent luncheon will be served and all members are welcome.

-PAGE THREE

-The Prince Georges County Woman's Clubs will celebrate their 25th anniversary at the county semi-annual meeting to be held at the University of Mary-land, October 31, 1941, from 10 a.m. to 3 p.m.
-A 75 cent lunch-eon will be served and all mem-bers are welcome.

 ALL WE ASK is that when in the market for a New or Used Car you compare Our Quality and Prices.
 SELLERS SALES & SERVICE Dodge and Plymouth Automobiles P. A. SELLERS, Prop.
-Riverdale, Maryland Phone WArfield 6000